 The original parser was written by Paul Chakravarti and is available on LuaUsers.

 If you clone this repository, you are downloading all the module’s sources and can run the examples directly.
 However, if you want to use the module inside your own project, the best way is to download it using LuaRocks at the command line:

 luarocks install xml2lua

 How to use

 A simplified example which parses an XML directly from a string is presented below.
-There are some caveats to deal with an XML having just one tag.
+There are some caveats to deal with when an XML has just one tag.
 Check the example1.lua for details.

 local xml2lua = require("xml2lua") --Uses a handler that converts the XML to a Lua table local handler = require("xmlhandler.tree") local xml = [[ <people> <person type="natural"> <name>Manoel</name> <city>Palmas-TO</city> </person> <person type="legal"> <name>University of Brasília</name> <city>Brasília-DF</city> </person> </people> ]] --Instantiates the XML parser local parser = xml2lua.parser(handler) parser:parse(xml) --Manually prints the table (since the XML structure for this example is previously known) for i, p in pairs(handler.root.people.person) do print(i, "Name:", p.name, "City:", p.city, "Type:", p._attr.type) end